Showing all 4 results

 A variety originating in Okinawa, an island of southern Japan.
-The people of Okinawa are known for their long lives & health, which burdock may play a part.
-Often cooked in soups or pickled, it is known for its healing properties & high vitamin content.
+The people of Okinawa are known for their long lives and health, which burdock may play a part.
+Often cooked in soups or pickled, it is known for its healing properties and high vitamin content.
 Beautiful flowers.
 The burdock root’s ability to penetrate heavy clay subsoil can help improve drainage, but be careful – once burdock is in your garden it is difficult to get it all out.
 Given to The Seed Ambassadors Project in 2006 by the proprietors of Urtegartneriet, a small Danish biodynamic seed company.

 Parsley Root, Hilmar (Organic)$3.80–$6.80

 Pure white, 8” half-long shaped root vegetable with a mild parsley flavor.
 Roots are broad at shoulders, tapering to a point.
 Very aromatic and great in soups or roasted in the oven.
 Hilmar really shines as a winter vegetable when it sweetens up after a frost.
 Plus it’s very cold hardy – it was one of the crops that overwintered outside during our record cold snap in December 2013 with lows of 5° F!
 Leaves are also edible.
 Of the several varieties of parsley root we have tried, Hilmar is hands down the most vigorous – important for a root vegetable that, like parsnips, is relatively slow to start.
 Big strong tops make for good weed competitiveness, easy harvest and are nice for bunching.
 Sow in early June for harvest in October through February.